Swaven/swn-rate-limiter/README.md

 Creating a new limit returns a function handler that can easily be plugged into Restify and other frameworks that support the common `(req, res, next)` middleware signature  format.

-Limits can be instance-specific or shared across multiple server.
+Limits can be instance-specific or shared across multiple servers.
 See *name* and *local* options.

 ````javascript
 limiter = require('swn-rate-limiter');